Wei-Chong-Eden/Marketing_Campaign/README.md

 ## Train-Test-Split
 Split data before further processing to avoid data leakage that makes model evaluation overly optimistic.

+## Data Preprocessing
-## Multivariate Outlier Detection and Removal with Mahalanobis Distance
+### Multivariate Outlier Detection and Removal with Mahalanobis Distance
 Mahalanobis distance is an effective multivariate distance metric that measures the distance between a point and a distribution.
 It is an extremely useful metric having, excellent applications in multivariate anomaly detection, classification on highly imbalanced datasets and one-class classification.

 ### Feature Engineering